martincpt/auto-create-directories/README.md

 # Auto Create Directories (for python)
 A simple python utility to automatically create and manage required directories.

+For example, you may have larger directories you may not necessarily want to upload to your git but when you run your code, you have to make sure they exist.

 ## Installation
 ```